-5. Additional Signature Programs include Environmental Studies, Legal Studies, Interdisciplinary Studies (as a group) and Computational Sciences.
+5. Additional Signature Programs include Environmental Studies, Legal Studies, Interdisciplinary Studies (as a group), Computational Sciences, and Teacher Certification (by partnering with Holy Cross or Xavier).
 Environmental Studies is ready to move toward a Major.
-In addition, Loyola now has an active Sustainability Group, which is working closely with
+In addition, Loyola now has an active Sustainability Group, which is working closely with other Jesuit Universities.
+Service learning can be a significant component to the Environmental Studies program.
+The recent biodiesel project, which is entirely student-led, is a good example of an on-campus service project.
+Environmental Studies is a program that reaches across all the campuses and joins the Sciences with the Humanities, with Business, the Social Sciences, and Law.